 From that early beginning, thousands of charities and for-profits have since contributed to making the month of October a global support for breast cancer awareness, with the iconic pink ribbon recognizable the world over as a symbol for the cause.

 It is truly admirable to support and be passionate about a good cause, whether your business is a non-profit or a for-profit.
 However, simply being passionate about your cause is not always enough to get the support you need.
 It is essential that as a business, you learn how to market your cause effectively.
 Here are some key steps that can help you achieve this.

 - Have a plan – It is always important to have a detailed marketing plan before executing any marketing strategy and marketing a cause is no different.
-You must outline your goal, audience, objectives, strategy and tactics, budget, timeline and more.
-A well constructed and clearly outlined plan serves as a roadmap for successfully marketing your cause.
+You must outline your goal (or goals), objectives, target audience, strategy and tactics, budget, timeline and more.
+A well-constructed and clearly outlined plan serves as a roadmap for successfully marketing your cause.